Political Action Committees

 The money they spend is often referred to as “hard money” because it is being used directly for the election or defeat of specific candidates.
 In a typical election cycle, political action committees raise more than $2 billion and spend nearly $500 million.

-Origins of PACs
+Origin of PACs

 PACs were created in the 1940s as an outgrowth of the American labor movement as a way to allow labor unions to contribute money to politicians sympathetic to the interests of their members.
 Created in July 1943, the first PAC—the CIO-PAC—was established by the Congress of Industrial Organizations (CIO) after the U.S. Congress had passed, over the veto of President Franklin D. Roosevelt, the Smith-Connally Act prohibiting labor unions from making direct contributions to political candidates.